hibakhatib/FilmAnalysisViz/README.md

 The 'Histogram' page allows you to explore the distributions of data using histograms and fills.
 You are able to adjust the bins and choose two variables to build a histogram for.

+The "Trends by Country" page allows you to explore the average budget and gross for each country.
+I attempted to add more graphs to the same page but the dashboard keeps breaking.
+The code for those graphs should be in app.R page but it may not be the most updated version since I removed a lot to get app to rerun again.

 ## Data Source

 This data was found on Kaggle.
 You can find it at this link: https://www.kaggle.com/datasets/danielgrijalvas/movies